alien9996/react-native-image-light/README.md

 	}, (source) => {
 		this.setState(imgBase64 : source.base64);
 		console.log("SOURCE", source);
-		// **source** returns the height, width and the Base64 string of the image.
+		// "source" returns the height, width and the Base64 string of the image.
 	});
 ```
 **The result you get will be the same as the demo**